vr-rashmiranjan/vr-rashmiranjan/README.md

 - 👋 Hi, I’m @vr-rashmiranjan
-- 👀 I’m a data science enthusiate
+- 👀 I’m a Generative AI and data science enthusiast
 - I have experience in model development and validation in banking credit risk analysis.
-- Also i have work experience on retail customer segmentation
+- Also, I have work experience in retail customer segmentation
-- 🌱 I’m currently working on  deep learning image recognization and sentiment analysis.
+- 🌱 I’m working on  deep learning image recognition and sentiment analysis.
-- 📫 reach me on vr.rashmiranjan.ro@gmail.com
+- 📫 Reach me at vr.rashmiranjan.ro@gmail.com

 !!!
-My skill set are on Python, SAS and PowerBI.
+My skill set is in Python, Generative AI, Agentic AI, AI Agents, AI Workflow and RAG.